-The programme in Econometrics and Operations Research is a three-year full-time bachelor programme, amounting to 180 EC.
-The programme consists of two tracks: the Dutch track (Bachelor Econometrie en Operationele Research) and the international track (International Bachelor Econometrics and Operations Research).
-Apart from the instruction language, the tracks are similar.
+The programme Economics and Business Economics is a three-year full-time bachelor programme, amounting to 180 ECTS.
+The programme consists of two tracks: the Dutch track (Bachelor Economie en Bedrijfseconomie) and the international track (International Bachelor Economics and Business Economics (IBEB)).
+Apart from the instruction language and one course (Fiscale Economie) in the second year, the tracks are similar.

 At ESE, students can combine their bachelor programme with other bachelor programmes and thus prepare for a double degree.
-Students of the foregoing bachelor programme can combine their programme with Economics and Business Economics or Philosophy.
+Students of the foregoing bachelor programme can combine their programme with either Law, Econometrics and Operations Research or Philosophy.
 The double degree studies are not accredited; the individual bachelor programmes are accredited separately.

 The programme has an international orientation.
 According to the self-evaluation report, this is reflected in the international student body, teaching by international academic staff, the topics addressed and the network of exchange partners.
-The first and second year of the Dutch track are offered both in Dutch and in English.
-The thirdyear courses are taught in English and Dutch students join the international students in the specialisation.
-The language of instruction in the international track is English.
+The first and second year of the Dutch track are primarily offered in Dutch.
+The third year courses are taught in English; this prepares students for their master studies (only in English) and a career in an international context.
+The language of instruction in the international track is English, as it is also offered to international students.
 The international track consists mostly of international students.

 The ESE bachelor programmes all follow the same structure: a combination of basic knowledge and skills in the first two years, followed by specialisation in the third year.
-The latter is organised in a minor, electives, exchange or internship.
+The latter is organised in a major, a minor, electives, exchange or internship.
+Students from the programme in Economics and Business Economics can choose from ten major specialisations: Behavioural and Health Economics; Economics of Markets and Organisation; Financial Accounting; Financial Economics; International Economics; Management Accounting; Marketing; Policy Economics; Strategy Economics and; Urban, Port and Transport Economics.

 The programme is finalised with the bachelor thesis.
-The programme in Econometrics and Operations Research also offers an Educational minor in Mathematics, which enables students to obtain a limited second-degree teaching qualification in Mathematics.
+The programme also offers an Educational minor Economics, which enables students to obtain a limited second-degree teaching qualification in Economics.

 In the previous accreditation process recommendations were made (for all bachelor programmes) to intensify and increase coherence in the students' skills training, to improve the information provided to students and to inform students more clearly and comprehensively about the thesis process and the thesis assessment.
-More specific for the foregoing bachelor programme, it was recommended to try and offer more opportunities for international exchange for students.
+More specific for the foregoing bachelor programme, it was recommended to use weighted criteria in the thesis assessment.
 The committee noted that ESE acted on these recommendations by implementing a new academic skills programme and a new digital learning and working environment (see also standard 2).
 In this environment the information about exchange, thesis and internships is centralised and accessible for all students.
 In addition, the thesis process has been streamlined for all bachelor and master programmes (see also standard 3).
-Regarding the opportunities for international exchange for students of the bachelor programme in Econometrics and Operations Research, ESE invested in employing a head of Communication, Internationalisation, Marketing & Alumni.
-Moreover, it invested in expanding the international exchange network.
-The self-evaluation report notes that this has led to an increase in outgoing exchange from 52 students in 2016 to 79 students in 2019.